python-can-define-radio/sdr-course/classroom_activities/270-GNU-Radio-Record-and-Replay.md

 - Ch0: Frequency Correction (ppm): `0`
 - Ch0: RF Gain (dB): `0`
 - Ch0: IF Gain (dB): Will depend a lot on your situation.
 Look up the valid numbers for your device, and try to adjust so that the signal you're recording is approximately -0.6 to 0.6 on the Time Sink.
-- Ch0: BF Gain (dB): See note on IF Gain.
+- Ch0: BB Gain (dB): See note on IF Gain.

 ### For the File Sink: